NervanaSystems/ngraph/doc/sphinx/source/howto/tune-for-deployment.rst

 * ``inter_op_parallelism_threads``

-Some frameworks attempt to use these settings to improve performance; however, are not sufficient to achieve optimal performance.
+Some frameworks attempt to use these settings to improve performance; however, they are often not sufficient to achieve optimal performance.
 Framework-based adjustments cannot access the underlying  NUMA configuration in multi-socket Intel Xeon processor-based platforms.
+NUMA stands for :abbr:`Non-Uniform Memory Access (NUMA)`.
+It indicates how each CPU can access memory attached to each socket.

-In addition, without the knowledge of CPU socket and NUMA configuration, simple thread affinity (as in the case of thread pool) does not lead to optimal performance.
-In fact, it can sometimes prohibitively decrease throughput, as a core from socket 0 might have to continually access cache lines from the memory bank of socket 1, increasing bandwidth demands on the Intel® Ultra-Path Interconnect (Intel® UPI).
+In addition, without the knowledge of CPU socket and NUMA configuration, a simple thread affinity (as in the case of thread pool) does not lead to optimal performance.
+In fact, it can sometimes prohibitively decrease throughput; a core from socket 0 might have to continually access cache lines from the memory bank of socket 1, increasing bandwidth demands on the Intel® Ultra-Path Interconnect (Intel® UPI).
 This situation exacerbates with larger number of